 Our co-founder Joe Bryant first came up with the principles of Value Based Drafting and has written about it extensively.
-If the term is new to you, please first read one of his articles about the topic - here's a good one from 2017: https://subscribers.footballguys.com/apps/article.php?article=2017bryant_vbd
+If the term is new to you, please first read one of his articles about the topic - here's a good one: Value Based Drafting.

 The application also maintains a balance between our standard redraft projections and our "upside" projections.
 These projections chart the best-case scenarios for each player.
 Later on in the draft, the application will automatically switch to using the upside projections more and more, so players with higher upside - aka, sleepers - can be suggested automatically.
-Again, this behavior can be overriden from the wrench icon panel above the players list.
+Again, this behavior can be overridden from the Rankings panel (with the sliders icon) above the players list.